fjoe88/hugo_blog/content/post/2020-08-20-r-how-to-write-a-custom-lapply-function-that-can-access-list-names-using-closures-and-function-factories.en.md

 ---
-title: '[R] How to write a [R] How to write a custom lapply function that can access list names, using closures and function factories'
+title: '[R] How to write a custom lapply function that can access list names, using closures and function factories'
 author: zhoufang
 date: '2020-08-20'
-slug: r-how-to-write-a-r-how-to-write-a-custom-lapply-function-that-can-access-list-names-using-closures-and-function-factories
+slug: r-how-to-write-a-custom-lapply-function-that-can-access-list-names-using-closures-and-function-factories
 categories:
   - R
 tags: